jlevy/og-equity-compensation/README.md

   ownership in a company. [**Shares**](https://en.wikipedia.org/wiki/Share_(finance)) are portions of stock that allow a company to grant ownership to a variety of people or other companies in flexible ways.
-  Every owner holds a specific number of shares, and these owners are referred to as **shareholders (or stockholders)**.
+  Each **shareholder (or stockholder)**, as these owners are called, holds a specific number of shares.
 Founders, investors, employees, board members, contractors, advisors, and other companies, like law firms, can all be shareholders.
 - 🄳 Stock ownership is often formalized on **stock certificates**, which are fancy pieces of paper that prove you own the stock.
   - Sometimes you have stock but don’t have the physical certificate, as it may be held for